-If you’re interested in streamlining your small business' operations, our research suggests that Square POS will likely be your best option.
-Not only does it offer a range of slick iOS and Android-compatible features, but it's also cheaper than many of its competitors.
-If you’re not keen on paying 2.75% on non-card transactions, however, Zettle is another promising contender that offers comparatively low transaction fees.
+Our research found that Square is the best point-of-sale (POS) system for small businesses, thanks to its slick iOS and Android-compatible features and price point that's lower than most of its competitors.
+However, if you’re not keen on paying 2.75% on non-card transactions, Zettle is another promising contender that offers comparatively low transaction fees.

 We’ve also created a free POS comparison tool that can connect your small business with price quotes from companies that match your needs.
-It only takes a couple of minutes to fill out, and there’s no obligation to select any of the providers, once you have the information.
+It only takes a couple of minutes to fill out, and there’s no obligation to move forwards with any of the providers.

 1. Square POS – Simply the best for small businesses